Topics on this page

 Once a tooth has been removed, neighboring teeth may shift, causing problems with chewing or with your jaw joint function.
 To avoid these complications, your dentist may recommend that you replace the extracted tooth.

+There are two types of fillings you may see in your mouth: silver amalgam or white composite.
 Newer dental fillings include ceramic and plastic compounds that mimic the appearance of natural teeth.
-These compounds, often called composite resins, are usually used on the front teeth where a natural appearance is important, but they can also be used on the back teeth depending on the location and extent of the tooth decay.
+These compounds, often called composite resins, are used on the front teeth where a natural appearance is important and are also used on the back teeth depending on the location and extent of the tooth decay.

 There are two different kinds of fillings: direct and indirect.
 Direct fillings are fillings placed into a prepared cavity in a single visit.
 They include silver amalgam, glass ionomers, resin ionomers, and composite (resin) fillings.
 Indirect fillings generally require two or more visits.
 They include inlays, onlays, and veneers.
 They are used when a tooth has too much damage to support a filling but not enough to necessitate a crown.